 Products that may interest you:

-By the time that retirement is an option, many of us are on at least 2 to 3 pharmaceutical medications - if not more.
+By the time that retirement is an option, many of us are on at least two to three pharmaceutical medications — if not more.
+As of 2014, close to 50 percent of Americans took one or more medications, with prescription drug use more likely to increase with age.4

-What many women consider to be normal symptoms of PMS, like breast tenderness, headaches, low energy, and irritability, could be caused by an underlying hormone imbalance.
-The key to well-balanced hormones starts with a strong digestive system.
+What many women consider to be normal symptoms of PMS, like breast tenderness, headaches, low energy, and irritability, could be caused by an underlying hormonal imbalance.
+A ready-made probiotic like Dong Quai can help to strengthen digestion, balance hormones, and ease symptoms of menopause and PMS.

 It is now more common than ever to see both men and women in their 20s struggling with infection, fluctuations in hormones, and declining libido.